stevana/stateful-pbt-with-fakes/README.md

     be attributed to the fact that the original implementation is small, around 300 lines of code?

+## Synthesis

+In the rest of this post:

+  1. show how one can implement stateful property-based testing in 150 lines of code.
+     This is the first step, I'll show how to add parallel testing in a follow up post

+  2. put this technique in context of software development at large.

 * John's MGS course and quickcheck-dynamic
   + https://www.cse.chalmers.se/~rjmh/MGS2019/
   - still no parallel testing

-In this post:

-  3. show how one can implement stateful property-based testing in 150 lines of code.
-     This is the first step, I'll show how to add parallel testing in a follow up post

-  4. put this technique in context of software development at large.
+* Condensed version of qsm's parallel testing built upon the above
+* Edsko's lockstep

-## QuickCheck recap (stateless property-based testing)
+### QuickCheck recap (stateless property-based testing)

 The original idea is that we can test some pure (or side-effect free) function
 $f : A \to B$ by randomly generating its argument ($A$) and then checking that